racket/racket/racket/src/bc/README.txt

 implementation.
 See "../README.txt" for general information on building.

-You will need to use `zuo` instead of `make` for working at the level of this directory.
+You may need to use `zuo` instead of `make` for working at the level of this directory.
 See "../zuo".